jayrbolton/covid19-growth-dashboard/README.md

 # COVID-19 Growth Dashboard

+> Note: The COVID Tracking Project will no longer be collecting data starting March, 2021.
+Coinciding with this, I will bring the site down at the same time while keeping the code archived and available.

 [Visit the website here](https://www.covid19tracking.org).

 A dashboard to visualize and examine the activity of COVID-19 around the world with support for multiple data sources.